 Warning: Last items in stock!

 Assam pepper comes from India.
-If you've ever travelled to this country, you may be familiar with the name.
-Assam is a region in northeastern India near Bhutan and Bangladesh.
+If you have already travelled to this country, you may be familiar with this name.
+Assam is a region of India located in the northeast of India near Bhutan and Bangladesh.
 It is in the Brahmaputra Valley where Assam pepper can be harvested.
 This name is also evocative for tea lovers, as Assam black tea is also a very fine quality product with a strong and invigorating taste.
 From the long pepper family, it comes from the Piper mullesua which is a subspecies of the Piper longum.
 Although it belongs to this family, it has a shorter form reminiscent of the blackberry.
 It shares with it this wild side which makes all its charm.
 When crushed, it looks like small sesame seeds that come to perfume your preparations and seduce the most expert taste buds.

 Assam pepper is a very complex spice.
 It presents smoky notes while bringing a light fruity taste which pulls at times on citrus fruits and in particular lime.
-You will be seduced by its herbaceous scent and its freshness, which is reminiscent of Japanese dashi, the famous broth of Japanese cuisine, which is the base of miso soup.
+You will be seduced by its herbaceous smell and its freshness which is not without reminding the Japanese dashi, this famous broth of the Japanese cooking which is not other than the base of the miso soup.
 Assam pepper is both powerful and subtle.
 I strongly advise you to discover it to bring this fresh and peppery note to your cooking.